 By Anthony Caruso III | Publisher

-The New Orleans Pelicans will be without starting point guard Dejounte Murray for an extended period of time.
+The New Orleans Pelicans will be without starting point guard Dejounte Murray for an extended time.
 ESPN Senior NBA Insider Shams Carania has confirmed the news that Murray has a fracture in his hand.

 Carania reported initially that Murray was injured in the Pelicans season-opening win against the Chicago Bulls.
 At press time, there was no timeframe for his return.